paviudes/chflow/README.md

 ## Contributing to `chflow`

 There are no restrictions on contributing to `chflow`.
-While updating the GitHub repository, care has to be taken to avoid uploading large (input and output) data files that are generated from Quantum error correction simulations.
-To make this easier, there is a `clean` command available in the `chflow` interface.
-To return the `chflow/` directory to factory settings, please use `clean git`.
-Please run `clean git` in `chflow`, which moves all the unwated files (for publishing a release) into a folder called `.gitignore` and delete this folder using `rm -r .gitignore` before pushing on to the GitHub repository.
+While updating the GitHub repository, care should be taken to avoid syncing data files and compiler generated files.
+The `clean` and `clean git` in `chflow` remove such files.
+The latter option returns the `chflow/` directory to factory settings.
+Note that when files are removed, they are not _deleted_, but _moved_ into `chflow/.ignore`.
+It is then safe to delete this folder using `rm -r .ignore/`.

 ## Citing `chflow`
 ```text